 2-3 products with few on without reviews on the first page…why?

-There is no too much competition and it is easy to compete with products with less than 20 reviews.
+There is not too much competition and it is easy to compete with products with less than 20 reviews.
 It Is VERY difficult to get organic reviews, especially after Amazon Update on Customer Reviews in October 2016.

 No product with 1000+ reviews on a top spot

-Only one item sells and dominates the market.
+In this circumstance, this one item sells and dominates the market.

 There is a demand on Amazon

 It is very hard to create demand on Amazon, instead, try to leverage the existing demand.
 You should be sure your top three product keywords get over 100,000 monthly searches.